nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_lists_for_message_structure.md.md

 ## Using secondary lists to respond to queries for consultations and problems

-Represnting data that is returned in relation to both consultations and problems requires a response that is able to return multiple types of data .
+Representing data that is returned in relation to both consultations and problems requires a response that is able to return multiple types of data.
 A response to a query about consultations or problems may contain any type of clinical data that can be entered into a GP system.

 In GP Connect we use secondary lists to organise these contained or linked items.
 When either of these clinical areas is queried then up to 11 secondary lists may be returned.
 Each list is detailed in the above table.